-Prepare for your upcoming U.S. Citizenship exam with our free practice tests.
-The questions in our practice exams are the actual (official) questions you will see on your Naturalization test.
+Prepare for your upcoming U.S. Citizenship Exam with our free 2019 citizenship practice tests.
+The questions in our practice exams are the actual (official) questions you will see on your naturalization test.

 Citizenship Practice Tests

-Prepare for the actual citizenship exam with our random question tests.
+Prepare for the actual Citizenship Test with our random question tests.
 You must get at least 12 answers correct on these practice tests to pass your citizenship test.
 Each practice test consists of around 20 practice questions.

 |Citizenship Practice Test 1||Test-Guide|